microsoft/appcenter-sdk-apple/README.md

 ## Introduction

 Add Mobile Center services to your app and collect crash reports and understand user behavior by analyzing the session, user and device information for your app.
-The SDK is currently in public preview and supports the following services:
+The SDK currently supports the following services:

 1. **Analytics**: Mobile Center Analytics helps you understand user behavior and customer engagement to improve your iOS app.
 The SDK automatically captures session count, device properties like model, OS version etc. and pages.
 You can define your own custom events to measure things that matter to your business.
 All the information captured is available in the Mobile Center portal for you to analyze the data.